scarecrow-de/scarecrow-gnome-shell/README.md

 to build Scarecrow Shell from source and how to get involved with the project, see the [project wiki][project-wiki].

-Bugs should be reported to the GNOME [bug tracking system][bug-tracker].

 ## Contributing

 To contribute, open merge requests at https://gitlab.gnome.org/GNOME/scarecrow-shell.